Burson-Marsteller PR Firm Founder Harold Burson on Importance of PR Consulting Experience

-This is an exclusive interview with Harold Burson — who passed away in Jan.
-10, 2020 at the age of 98 — talks about public relations agency management and shares words of advice to PR job seekers.
+Burson-Marsteller PR Firm Founder Harold Burson – who passed away on Jan.
+10, 2020, at the age of 98 – talks about public relations firm management and shares advice to PR job seekers.

-Harold handled crisis communications for Tylenol-tampering case and a devastating gas leak in India.
+Harold handled crisis communications for the infamous Tylenol-tampering case and a devastating gas leak in India.

-He was founding chairman of Burson-Marsteller, called “the century's most influential PR figure” in a survey conducted by PRWeek.
+He was the founding chairman of PR consultancy Burson-Marsteller, called “the century's most influential PR figure” in a survey conducted by PRWeek.

 The architect of the largest public relations agency in the world, Burson has contributed to the public relations industry and worldwide community as a member and leader of several organizations, among them Presidential appointee to the Fine Arts Commission, Chairman of the National Council on Economic Education, and Chairman of the USIA Public Relations Advisory Committee.